ca-carr/smart_contracts/seminar-5/04-listing-on-uniswap.md

-📄 03-uniswap-listing.md — Listing Your Token on Uniswap
-🎯 Objective
+# Objective
 In this tutorial, you will:

-Add a liquidity pool on Uniswap (e.g., MTK/ETH)
+- Add a liquidity pool on Uniswap (e.g., MTK/ETH)

-Enable public trading of your token
+- Enable public trading of your token

-Learn what affects the price and how liquidity works
+- Learn what affects the price and how liquidity works

-🌐 What You Need
+## What You Need
 Before starting, ensure you have:

-An ERC-20 token deployed (from Step 1)
+- An ERC-20 token deployed (from 01-)

 Tokens in your wallet (you minted them to yourself)